simon-javier/backup-manuscript-thesis/main.typ

 In this study, the researchers applied image preprocessing techniques in order to transform images to numbers or tensors, since machine learning and deep learning models only understand numbers, and not images.
 The preprocessing steps applied in this study are resizing, normalization, and conversion of image to tensors.

 ==== Image Normalization
-Input images were normalized using the standard ImageNet mean and standard deviation values: $"mean" = [0.485, 0.456, 0.406]$ and $"std" = [0.229, 0.224, 0.225]$.
+Normalization adjusts pixel intensity values to a standard scale #cite(<geeksforgeeks-2025e>, form: "normal").
+In this research, input images were normalized using the standard ImageNet mean and standard deviation values: $"mean" = [0.485, 0.456, 0.406]$ and $"std" = [0.229, 0.224, 0.225]$.
 This normalization ensures compatibility with pre-trained models from PyTorch’s torchvision library, which were originally trained on the ImageNet dataset.
 By aligning the data distributions, normalization enables more effective transfer learning and stable gradient flow during training.

 ==== Data Augmentation
 Techniques such as horizontal flipping, rotation, and brightness adjustment were applied to increase dataset diversity and reduce overfitting.